lyteword/chspurgeon-tod/volume-4/psalm-91.md

 **Verse 13.**

-1\.Every child of God has his enemies. (a) They are numerous: "the lion, adder, young lion, dragon." (b) Diversified: subtle and powerful—"lion and adder; " new and old—"young lion" and the" old dragon."
+1\.
+Every child of God has his enemies. (a) They are numerous: "the lion, adder, young lion, dragon." (b) Diversified: subtle and powerful—"lion and adder; " new and old—"young lion" and the" old dragon."

-2\.He will finally obtain a complete victory over them—"Thou shalt tread, "etc.; "shall put thy foot, "etc.; "the Lord shall bruise Satan, "etc. *G. R.*
+2\.
+He will finally obtain a complete victory over them—"Thou shalt tread, "etc.; "shall put thy foot, "etc.; "the Lord shall bruise Satan, "etc. *G. R.*

 **Verses 14-16.** The six "I wills."

 **Verse 14.** Here we have,

-1\.Love for love: "Because, "etc. (a) The fact of the saints' love to God.
+1\.
+Love for love: "Because, "etc. (a) The fact of the saints' love to God.
 There is, first, love in God without their love, then love for their love. (b) The evidence of his love to them: "I will deliver him"—from sin, from danger, from temptation, from every evil.

-2\.Honour for honour. (a) His honouring God.
+2\.
+Honour for honour. (a) His honouring God.
 "He hath known my name" and made it known; God honouring him; "I will set him on high"—high in honour, in happiness, in glory. *G. R.*

 **Verse 15-16.** Observe,

-1\.The exceeding great and precious promises. (a) Answer to prayer: "he shall call, "etc. (b) Comfort in trouble: "I will be with him." (c) Deliverance from trouble: "I will deliver him." (d) Greater honour after trouble: deliver "and honour him." (e) Length of days; life long enough to satisfy him. (f) God's salvation; "show him my salvation; "far beyond what man could think or desire.
+1\.
+The exceeding great and precious promises. (a) Answer to prayer: "he shall call, "etc. (b) Comfort in trouble: "I will be with him." (c) Deliverance from trouble: "I will deliver him." (d) Greater honour after trouble: deliver "and honour him." (e) Length of days; life long enough to satisfy him. (f) God's salvation; "show him my salvation; "far beyond what man could think or desire.

-2\.To whom these promises belong; who is the *he* and the *him* to whom these promises are made.
+2\.
+To whom these promises belong; who is the *he* and the *him* to whom these promises are made.
 He "calls upon God, "says Ps 91:15; he "hath known my name, "says Ps 91:14; he "hath set his love upon me, "says the former part of the same verse; he "has made the Lord his habitation, "says Ps 91:9; he "dwelleth in the secret place of the Most High, "says Ps 91:1.
 Hannah More says, "To preach privileges without specifying to whom they belong is like putting a letter in the post office without a direction."
 It may be very good and contain a valuable remittance, but no one can tell for whom it is intended.
 All the promises of Scripture are plainly directed to those to whom they belong.
 The direction put upon the promises of this Psalm is unmistakably clear and often repeated. *G. R.*

 ## Works Upon The Ninety-First Psalm

 S. Patris Bernardi, in Psalmum 90.
 (91).
 Qui habitat. *Sermones* (In the Paris edition of Bernard's works, imperial 8vo.
 1839, Volume one part 2, also in the quarto volume of Sermons, *Salisburgi* MDCLXVI.

 The Shield of the Righteous: or, the Ninety-first Psalme, expounded, with the addition of Doctrines and Verses.
 Verie necessarie and comfortable in these dayes of heauinesse, wherein the Pestilence rageth so sore in London, and other parts of this Kingdome.
-By ROBERT HORN, Minister of God's Word...London.
+By ROBERT HORN, Minister of God's Word...
+London.
 1628 (4to).

 The Righteous man's Habitation in the Time of the Plague and Pestilence; being a brief Exposition of the Ninety-first Psalm: (In the Works of William Bridge (1600-1670) Tegg's Edition, Volume one pg.
 463-500.

-In "UNDER THE SHADOW: *being additional leaves from the Note Book of the late Mary B.M.
-Duncan,* 1867", pp. 85-172, there is an Exposition of this Psalm.
+In "UNDER THE SHADOW: *being additional leaves from the Note Book of the late Mary B. M. Duncan,* 1867", pp. 85-172, there is an Exposition of this Psalm.